St. Louis Globe-Democrat: 1971–1984: joint operation

+1984–1985: ownership under Jeffery M. Gluck

-Jeffrey M. (Jeff) Gluck, a 30-year-old entrepreneur from Columbia, Mo., owned three small magazines – Family Journal, Missouri Life, and the second iteration of Saturday Review—but had no metropolitan newspaper experience.
+Jeffrey M. Gluck, a 30-year-old entrepreneur from Columbia, Mo., owned three small magazines – Family Journal, Missouri Life, and the second iteration of Saturday Review—but had no metropolitan newspaper experience.
 The purchase price was believed to be about $500.000 with a $50,000 down payment according to the Washington Post.
 A new date for the Newhouse chain to cease its publication of the Globe-Democrat was set for Saturday, February 25, 1984, with Gluck taking over for the next scheduled publication date, Monday, February 27.

 Gluck was able, in little over a month from the time he bought the paper to the time he first had to print it, to obtain printing at three different commercial production facilities in the region; lease video display terminals for staff to write and compose content; create new advertising, circulation, production, financial and administrative staffs (functions that were done by the Post-Dispatch under the so-called Agency Agreement between the two papers); and assemble a reporting staff that included the remnant of Globe-Democrat employees who had remained and a number of new staffers to fill in holes.
 Despite many skeptics, the Globe-Democrat published a full newspaper from the first day of the new ownership.

 Gluck, who developed a reputation for being not just entrepreneurial but impetuous, on short notice to staff even created an afternoon companion to the Globe-Democrat now that the Post-Dispatch had switched to mornings.
 The St. Louis Evening News began publication as a Monday-Friday paper on April 30.
 It had a target of achieving 50,000 readers who preferred an afternoon paper, and Gluck hoped to achieve advertising synergies and be a complement to the morning paper.
 Despite heavy marketing and 50,000 copies given away in the first two weeks, readership only achieved half the initial goal and advertising was weak.
 The evening start-up was folded on May 30 after 22 days of publication.
 Meanwhile, the morning Globe-Democrat maintained its six-day publication schedule.